rupl/chrisruppel.com/blog/_posts/2016-10-12-css-transforms-level2-translate-scale-rotate.md

 ## Feature detection

-[I've opened a PR](https://github.com/Modernizr/Modernizr/pull/2100) to detect these new properties in Modernizr, but in the mean time you can test by using CSS Supports:
+[Modernizr now detects CSS Transforms Level 2](https://github.com/Modernizr/Modernizr/pull/2100), but you can also detect the feature using CSS Supports:

 ```css
 /*